 At Prisma Health, our goal is to provide family-centered maternity care (FCMC).
 FCMC integrates pregnancy, childbirth, and postpartum and infant care in the continuum of the family life cycle as a normal, healthy event.
 This care is tailored for each woman and her family and recognizes the importance of family support, participation and choice.

 A woman’s choice of health care is a very personal decision.
 The midwifery model of care is based on the belief that pregnancy and childbirth are normal life processes.

-At GHS, we have certified nurse-midwives.
+At Prisma Health, we have certified nurse-midwives.
 All are registered nurses who have graduated from a program accredited by the Accreditation Commission for Midwifery Education (ACME), hold master’s degrees and have passed a national certification examination to receive the professional designation “certified nurse-midwife.”

 A birth plan is a list of personal preferences for your birth experience.
 You may have specific wishes regarding pain management during labor and/or the delivery or care of your baby.
 The birth plan is a way to communicate your wishes to your healthcare team.

 These items generally are covered in a birth plan: